elita0/Polygenic-risk-score-calculation/README.md

 ## Data

-Sample data is from CARDIoGRAMplusC4D database.
-Sa penotype data was used distibution in cases and controls Raw data was is excel format and changet to binary files using map_ped.py .map file
+In this example, the sample data comes from the CARDIoGRAMplusC4D database.
+Phenotype data is defined as case–control status, where individuals are assigned to either the case group or the control group.
+The raw data is provided in Excel format and is converted to PLINK-compatible files (.ped/.map) using map_ped.py.

+.map file
 |Chr | SNP |          |Position|
 |-----:|---------------|-|----|